randall/trafficserver/doc/admin-guide/files/ssl_server_name.yaml.en.rst

                           By default this is :ts:cv:`proxy.config.ssl.client.verify.server`.

 verify_client             One of the values :code:`NONE`, :code:`MODERATE`, or :code:`STRICT`.
+                          If ``NONE`` is specified, |TS| requests no certificate.
+If ``MODERATE`` is specified
+                          |TS| will verify a certificate that is presented by the client, but it will not
+                          fail the TLS handshake if new certificate is presented.
+If ``STRICT`` is specified the client must resent a certificate during the TLS handshake.

                           By default this is :ts:cv:`proxy.config.ssl.client.certification_level`.

+valid_tls_versions_in     This specifies the list of TLS protocols that will be offered to user agents during
+                          the TLS negotiaton.
+This replaces the global settings in :ts:cv:`proxy.config.ssl.TSLv1`, :ts:cv:`proxy.config.ssl.TLSv1_1`, :ts:cv:`proxy.config.ssl.TLSv1_2`,
+                          and :ts:cv:`proxy.config.ssl.TLSv1_3`.
+The potential values are TLSv1, TLSv1_1, TLSv1_2, and
+                          TLSv1_3.
+You must list all protocols that |TS| should offer to the client when using this key.
+This key is only valid for openssl 1.1.0 and later.
+Older versions of openssl do not provide a hook early enough to update the SSL object.
+It is a syntax error for |TS| built against earlier versions.

 client_cert               The file containing the client certificate to use for the outbound connection.